1996 Purefoods Corned Beef Cowboys season: Occurrences

-Ronnie Thompkins was tested positive on drug used and saw action for the last time in Purefoods' 84-101 loss to Sta.Lucia in their first game in the semifinals on August 4.
+Ronnie Thompkins was tested positive on drug used and saw action for the last time in Purefoods' 84–101 loss to Sta.Lucia in their first game in the semifinals on August 4.
 Thompkins' replacement was Derrick Gervin, a younger brother of NBA's prolific scorer George Gervin, he led the Hotdogs to just a lone win in the semifinals and later on was also found positive on drug test conducted by the PBA.

 Six-year NBA veteran Dennis Hopson, who spent some time as Michael Jordan's backup with the Chicago Bulls in the NBA, blew into town as the import of Purefoods in the Governors Cup.
-Hopson went down with a foot injury before the conference started and Mark Anthony Hill played as a fill-in role while Hopson was recuperating and lasted three games, Hopson played only once in the Cowboys' 89-92 loss to San Miguel in Iloilo City on October 12.
+Hopson went down with a foot injury before the conference started and Mark Anthony Hill played as a fill-in role while Hopson was recuperating and lasted three games, Hopson played only once in the Cowboys' 89–92 loss to San Miguel in Iloilo City on October 12.

-Purefoods' import woes in the Governors Cup continues with Tony Tolbert replacing Hopson and lasted two games.
-Jojo English, a legitimate NBA veteran, was the fourth import to saw action for the Cowboys, he played only one game before being sideline by an old injury, the coaching staff decided to keep him around but English never got a chance to play again when unheralded Kennard Winchester, their fifth reinforcement, played well and help the Cowboys get back and were able to qualify in the quarterfinal round by defeating Sta.Lucia in their playoff game on November 17.
+Purefoods' import woes in the Governors Cup continues with Jojo English, a legitimate NBA veteran, replacing Hopson and also played one game before being sideline by an old injury, the coaching staff decided to keep him around but English never got a chance to play again.
+Tony Tolbert was the Cowboys’ fourth import and lasted two games and finally, unheralded Kennard Winchester, their fifth reinforcement, played well and help the Cowboys get back and were able to qualify in the quarterfinal round by defeating Sta.Lucia in their playoff game on November 17.